dmayle/nixos-bazel-userenv-example/README.md

 # nixos-bazel-userenv-example

-Example repo with different ways to setup a bazel user environment for development
+This repo serves as an example for how to develop software that uses the bazel build system on NixOS.

+There are currently three implementations:
+  1. nix-shell
+  2. lorri (direnv helper for nix-shell) **BROKEN**
+  3. devshell **UNIMPLEMENTED**